fabric/fabric/sites/docs/upgrading.rst

       - Pending
       - See the notes around ``@parallel`` in :ref:`upgrading-tasks`.
     * - ``--port`` to set default SSH port
-      - Mixed
+      - Removed
-      - Our gut says this is best left up to the configuration system or use of the ``port`` kwarg on `.Connection`; however it may find its way back.
+      - Our gut says this is best left up to the configuration system's env var layer, or use of the ``port`` kwarg on `.Connection`; however it may find its way back.
     * - ``r``/``--reject-unknown-hosts`` to modify Paramiko known host behavior
       - Pending
       - Not ported yet.